 For the coming years our actions will be primarily aimed at women journalists and activists in conflict zones; those already in the field and those who are active but not sufficiently protected and trained.

-Since 2018, AHJ has collaborated with CFI (Canal France International).
+Since 2019, AHJ has collaborated with CFI the French Agency for Media Development.
 CFI is a subsidiary of France Médias Monde as well as the Media Development Agency under the authority of the French Ministry of Europe and Foreign Affaires.
 This agency is in charge of coordinating and leading the French policy of Development Aid for Media in the world.
 The CFI agency works alongside media organizations, together with members of civil society, to promote pluralistic and democratic news and to support the objectives of sustainable development.
 AHJ and CFI work in partnership, for a project for Gender and the Media in Iraq and Yemen.
 This project, entitled Makanati (which means “my place” in Arabic), encourages greater participation of women in Iraqi and Yemeni societies.
 Makanati has just been launched on March 8, 2020 and will be implemented by CFI in partnership with AHJ from April 2020, thanks to FSPI (Solidarity Fund for Innovative Projects) funded by the French Ministry of Europe and Foreign Affairs.

 Today, through the production and dissemination of media content concerning the place of women in societies, we hope to improve the understanding of their concerns by local populations.
 Our actions will aim to strengthen women journalists, civil society activists and future journalists to better understand their rights and the concepts and issues related to equality between women and men.
 This capacity building promotes their access to decision-making positions.